Last Modified: 7/8/2022

 • Complete and submit the Medicare secondary payer overpayment refund form (see below), indicating all appropriate MSP information.
 Attach copies of the related remittances or list all claim information for multiple on a separate sheet or CD.

 • Send a refund check for the overpaid amount within 60 days of the date the duplicate payment was received

-• Send the other insurer’s explanation of benefits (EOB).
+• Send the other insurer’s explanation of benefits (EOB) and/or payment information.
 This EOB must contain claim and detail level data, such as the date of service, procedure code or HCPCS descriptor, billed amount, paid amount, deductible applied and processing remarks.
 (Contact the other insurer for a breakdown if these are not on the EOB received.)

 • Mail ALL of these to: